Cognitive Hypnotherapy in West London

 Its estimated that 90% of our thought processes occur in our subconscious- including our beliefs, habits, impulses, feelings, emotions, and long term memories.

 Which means much of how we respond to stress, pain and perceived threat happens outside conscious awareness.
-These patterns are not deliberate — they are learned over time.
+These patterns are not deliberate- they are unconsciously learned strategies to keep ourselves safe.

-If the nervous system has become protective, simply “thinking differently” is often not enough.
+If the nervous system has become overprotective, simply “thinking differently” is often not enough.
 We need to work at the level where those protective responses were formed.

-Cognitive Hypnotherapy allows us to gently access and update those patterns while you remain fully aware and in control.
-As those patterns shift, the system can respond with greater flexibility and steadiness.
+Cognitive Hypnotherapy allows us to gently access and update those patterns, while you remain fully aware and in control.
+As those patterns shift, your nervous system can respond with greater flexibility and access to safety.

 How is Cognitive Hypnotherapy different?